Deep-AIs/DeepCOLA/README.md

 # Dataset

-The [UK-Dale](https://www.anaconda.com/) electricity consumption dataset at the appliace-level is used for the experiments.
+The [UK-Dale](https://www.anaconda.com/) electricity consumption dataset is used for the experiments.
+This dataset contains consumption at appliance level.